-You can get better anonymity if you use CyberGhost VPN to encrypt your connection before and after it exits the last Tor node.
-CyberGhost VPN uses ultra-secure 256-AES encryption.
+You can get better privacy if you use CyberGhost VPN to encrypt your connection before and after it exits the last Tor node.
+CyberGhost VPN uses ultra-secure 256-bit AES encryption.

 Tor hides your IP address by encrypting your connection and sending it through multiple Tor nodes (or relays).
 Your IP address will change to the same IP address as the last (exit) node before going on to your destination website.
 Although Tor only does this for your browsing session.

 Any apps and other network services on your device will still use your IP address.
 Use a VPN like CyberGhost VPN to hide your IP address instead if you want your entire device covered.
 Easily test CyberGhost VPN’s privacy features for yourself with our 45-day money-back guarantee.

 Criminals use Tor to hide their true identities as well as to access the dark web (.onion websites).
 Not all activity on the dark web is illegal, but it is easier for cybercriminals to get away with illicit activities there.
 Because of that, authorities may monitor anyone that uses Tor more closely.